cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

         proposedUpgrade.connection.clientIdentifier == currentConnection.clientIdentifier &&
         proposedUpgrade.connection.counterpartyClientIdentifier == currentConnection.counterpartyClientIdentifier &&
     )

+    // if there is a crossing hello, ie an UpgradeInit has been called on both connectionEnds,
+    // then we must ensure that the proposedUpgrade by the counterparty is the same as the currentConnection
+    // except for the connection state (upgrade connection will be in UPGRADE_TRY and current connection will be in UPGRADE_INIT)
+    // if the proposed upgrades on either side are incompatible, then we will restore the connection and cancel the upgrade. currentConnection.state = UPGRADE_TRY
+    restoreConnectionUnless(currentConnection.IsEqual(proposedUpgrade.connection))

     // either timeout height or timestamp must be non-zero abortTransactionUnless(proposedUpgrade.TimeoutHeight != 0 || proposedUpgrade.TimeoutTimestamp != 0)